SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.2.md

 #### Automation/Correlation/Scheduler - Email action: List of reports to be included now indicates whether a report is a legacy report or a Dashboards app report \[ID_24015\]

 When, in Automation, Correlation or Scheduler, you configure an email action, you can specify whether the email message has to include a report.
-To do so, you select the *Include report or dashboard* check box and select a report from the list.
+To do so, you select the *Include report or dashboard* checkbox and select a report from the list.

 From now on, each report listed in the report selection box will have an icon that indicates whether it is a legacy report or a Dashboards app report.